 \section{Introduction}

-Information spread in networks is universal to model many real-world phenomena such as propagation of infectious diseases, diffusion of a new technology, computer virus/spam infection in the Internet, and tweeting and retweeting of popular topics.
-The problem of finding the information source is to identify the true source of information spread.
-This is clearly of practical importance, because harmful diffusion can be mitigated or even blocked, \eg, by vaccinating humans or installing security updates \cite{Kai2016}.
+Information diffusion in networks can be used to model many real-world phenomena such as propagation of infectious diseases, diffusion of a new technology, computer virus/spam infection in the Internet, and tweeting and retweeting of popular topics.
+A problem of finding the information source is to identify the true source of the information spread.
+This is clearly of practical importance, because harmful diffusion can be mitigated or even blocked, e.g., by vaccinating humans or installing security updates \cite{Kai2016}.
 Recently, extensive research attentions for this problem have been paid for various network topologies and diffusion models \cite{shah2010,shah2012,zhu2013,Luo2013,bubeck2014,Kai2016, Chang2015,farajtabar2015}, whose major interests lie in constructing an efficient estimator and providing theoretical analysis on its detection performance.

 Prior work directly or indirectly conclude that this information source finding turns out to be a challenging task unless sufficient side information or multiple diffusion snapshots are provided.
 There have been several research efforts which use multiple snapshots \cite{Zhang2014} or a side information about a restricted superset the true source belongs \cite{dong2013}, thereby the detection performance is significantly improved.
 Another type of side information is the one obtained from {\em querying}, \ie, asking questions to a subset of infected nodes and gathering more hints about who would be the true information source \cite{Choi17}.
 The focus of this paper is also on querying-based approach (we will shortly present the difference of this paper from \cite{Choi17} at the end of this section).